 If the patient has respiratory problems, nutrition issues, or other medical conditions that could affect recovery, the surgeon might recommend our Presurgical Patient Assessment and Risk Evaluation (PrePARE) program.
 For some patients, PrePARE helps prevent complications from arising after surgery.

-PrePARE begins with an evaluation, six to eight weeks before the scheduled procedure.
+PrePARE begins with an evaluation at least 12 weeks before the scheduled procedure.
 The PrePARE team then works with the patient’s surgeon and primary health care provider to address health issues in ways that might help the patient avoid a prolonged hospital stay or an extended recovery time.

 Use these checklists to help you prepare for surgery, recovery, and care after leaving Gillette.